IN-CORE/incore-docs/manual/source/getting_started.md

 ### Using pyIncore locally

-In this section we use the same Building Damage analysis but this time we run it locally, on user's computer.
+In this section we use the same Building Damage analysis but this time we run it locally, on your computer.
-Apart from already set IN-CORE Account we need
+Apart from your IN-CORE Account we need

 * Python virtual environment called **Miniconda**
 * **Jypyter Notebook** and